USING THE LIBRARY

 How can I capture the information if I can’t check out a book?

-Scanning and non-flash photography of collection materials are permitted as self-service options.
+Scanning and non-flash photography of collection materials are offered as self-service options.
 Scanners are located on the Lower Level in the library.

 What kind of equipment and resources do you offer?